KomodoPlatform/developer-docs/docs/basic-docs/customconsensus/cc-gateways.md

 [Follow these linked instructions](../installations/creating-asset-chains.html#creating-a-new-asset-chain) before continuing.

-Recall also that a user must have a `pubkey` enabled when interacting with a CryptoConditions asset chain.
-[View this linked material for an explanation.](../cryptoconditions/cryptoconditions-instructions.html#creating-and-launching-with-a-pubkey)
+Recall also that a user must have a `pubkey` enabled when interacting with a Custom Consensus asset chain.
+[View this linked material for an explanation.](../customconsensus/custom-consensus-instructions.html#creating-and-launching-with-a-pubkey)

 If desired, the reader may use an existing asset chain instead of a temporary educational chain.
 [Follow this link](https://github.com/jl777/komodo/blob/master/src/assetchains.old) for a list of asset-chain launch parameters.

 #### Create a Token to Represent an External Cryptocurrency

 For the GatewaysCC module to function it must have access to tokens that can represent an external cryptocurrency.
-We use the [Tokens](../cryptoconditions/cc-tokens.html) CC module to this effect.
+We use the [Tokens](../customconsensus/cc-tokens.html) CC module to this effect.

 #### Decide the Number of Tokens to Create